guiuferrerm/WILDFIREsim/README.md

   Runs the actual wildfire simulation based on previously defined conditions.
 It displays the fire’s progression on a grid representing the terrain.

 - **Creació de fitxers (File Creation)**
-  Allows users to define the initial conditions of the fire (such as wind, ignition point, and fuel type).
-These conditions are then saved in a `.wfss` (WildFire Simulation Settings) file format.
+  Allows users to define the initial conditions of the fire (such as wind or fuel type).
+These conditions are then saved in a `.wfss` (WILDFIREsim Settings) file format.

 - **Revisió de fitxers (File Review)**
-  Enables users to quickly review the contents of existing `.wfss` files to verify or adjust settings before simulation.
+  Enables users to quickly review the contents of existing `.wfss` files to verify settings before simulation.

 ---